Mariinsky Theatre Guest Soloist

 Ernesto (Don Pasquale)

-Has sung in the premiere of a new Mariinsky Theatre production of The Love for Three Oranges (2022, 1991 production revival).
+Has sung in premieres of new Mariinsky Theatre productions of The Love for Three Oranges (2022, revival of the 1991 production) and Otello (2022, revision of the 1996 production).

-His repertoire also includes the Young Gypsy (Aleko), Chekalinsky (The Queen of Spades), Rodolfo (La Bohème), Cassio (Verdi’s Otello) and the tenor role in Mozart’s Requiem.
+His repertoire also includes the Young Gypsy (Aleko), Chekalinsky (The Queen of Spades), Rodolfo (La bohème) and the tenor role in Mozart’s Requiem.